bitrise-io/devcenter/_articles/reviews/signing-up-with-email-draft.md

 How about adding your [first app](/getting-started/adding-a-new-app/index/) now?

-If you haven't received a confirmation email, click **Resend confirmation email** you see at Step 4.
+If you haven't received a confirmation email, click the **Resend confirmation email** button you see at Step 4.

 ## Issues with Log in